19 May 2026

 The regulatory environment for strata communities in NSW continues to evolve.
 If you have questions about how these updates affect your owners corporation, strata committee, or managing agency, our experienced strata lawyers are here to help.

 © Bugden Allen Group Legal Pty Ltd. This is general information only and not legal advice.
+Our team may have used AI to research and draft parts of this article, however it has been reviewed by members of our team.
 You should not rely on this information without seeking legal advice tailored to your specific circumstances.